WWE News: Twitter War Emerges Between ESPN And WWE After Braun Strowman Appears In MLB Booth

 — Sean Waltman (@TheRealXPac) September 20, 2019

 Some people have never liked the idea of WWE and ESPN existing in the same world, but it is a part of reality now.
-Keith Olbermann simply expressed his opinion that wrestling and Major League Baseball shouldn’t mix, but Braun Strowman wasn’t going to just sit back and take it.
+Olbermann simply expressed his opinion that wrestling and Major League Baseball shouldn’t mix, but Strowman wasn’t going to just sit back and take it.
 At the same time, the rest of the wrestling world decided not to stay silent either.